divyanshhanma/computer-architecture/README.md

 - **Project details :**

-- **Following are the set of instructions which will my simulator supports :**
+- **Following are the set of instructions which my simulator supports :**

     immediate